Eliastik/snakeia-server/README.md

         "minSpeed": 1, // The minimum speed
         "maxSpeed": 100, // The maximum speed
+        "enableAI": false, // Disable or enable AIs "aiUltraAPIURL": "https://www.eliastiksofts.com/snakeia/models/", // URL to the API listing the Ultra AI models.
+The game engine will use this API to load the default model
+        "aiUltraModelID": null, // ID of the model (as returned by the API at the URL above) to load for the Ultra AI.
+Can be left empty; in that case, the default model provided by the API will be loaded
+        "aiUltraCustomModelURL": null, // A URL pointing to a custom AI model to load.
+Must be a TensorFlow.js model trained for the Ultra AI.
+If there's an issue, game initialization will fail when Ultra AIs are present in the match
-        "enableAI": false, // Disable or enable AIs "playerWaitTime": 45000, // The time while waiting for players to join a room (ms) "enableMaxTimeGame": true, // Enable time limit for each game "maxTimeGame": 300000, // The time limit for each game (ms)
+        "playerWaitTime": 45000, // The time while waiting for players to join a room (ms) "enableMaxTimeGame": true, // Enable time limit for each game "maxTimeGame": 300000, // The time limit for each game (ms)